Welcome to the Mundelein Seminary’s homepage for PRIESTLY FORMATION. From here you can navigate our website to learn more about our Formation Program.

 Mundelein Seminary takes seriously our dedication to prepare seminarians to become future priests of the New Millennium.
 With a team of talented priests, lay faculty and staff we strive to follow and integrate the “Program of Priestly Formation (PPF).”
 Specifically, you can investigate how we live out the four pillars of the PPF: Human, Spiritual, Intellectual and Pastoral.

-It is an honor to work with and prepare the over 170 men at Mundelein Seminary.
+It is an honor to work with and prepare the men at Mundelein Seminary.
 I hope you find these webpages to be helpful and enlightening about our Priestly Formation Program.

 Sincerely yours in Christ,